Next step: accounting career

 When Xavier Williams took his first accounting class in high school, he had no idea he would be pursuing a professional career in accounting a few years later.
 Being a student at Ohio Northern University not only put him on the path toward a successful career, but fostered his passions and led to lasting relationships that have complemented his academic studies.

-Why did Xavier choose ONU?
+Why did Williams choose ONU?
 Ohio Northern’s high job placement rate was appealing to him, and the fact that he could continue to play football while in college clinched the deal.
 He entered ONU with some college credit he’d earned through his high school accounting classes, which gave him a head start in the Dicke College of Business Administration.

-Just like working professionals value work-life balance, Xavier appreciated being able to strike a fine balance between preparing for his future career and doing extracurricular activities he enjoyed.
-It was through these activities that he made some of his best college memories – playing and now coaching on the ONU football team, cheering from the student section during basketball games, witnessing positive change and support for diversity and inclusion through the ONU Unity series.
+Just like working professionals value work-life balance, Williams appreciated being able to strike a fine balance between preparing for his future career and doing extracurricular activities he enjoyed.
+It was through these activities that he made some of his best college memories – playing and then coaching on the ONU football team, cheering from the student section during basketball games, witnessing positive change and support for diversity and inclusion through the ONU Unity series.

 “It will be worth it in the end.
 Being an accounting major or any of the majors in the College of Business, you can’t go wrong.
 All majors are in high demand in the real world.”